Long Term Fear & Phobias From Scam Victim Trauma 2021 [UPDATED 2024]

 The impact of trauma can be subtle, insidious, or outright destructive.
 How an event affects an individual depends on many factors, including characteristics of the individual, the type and characteristics of the event(s), developmental processes, the meaning of the trauma, and sociocultural factors.

-Let’s with an overview of common responses, emphasizing that traumatic stress reactions are normal reactions to abnormal circumstances.
+Let’s begin with an overview of common responses, emphasizing that traumatic stress reactions are normal reactions to abnormal circumstances.

 This highlights common short- and long-term responses to traumatic experiences for individuals who may seek mental healthcare services.